How To Teach A Dog To Walk On A Leash!

 Is your dog so crazy and high-energy that the moment you open that front door, you’re unable to get him under control?

 To fix this, ensure that you are exercising your dog enough.
-We have 22 ways to tire out your dog before a serious leash walking training session.

 Remember, dogs retain concepts much better after they’ve been thoroughly exercised.